abi-aryan/autonomous-agents/README.md

 10. [The book of Why by Judea Pearl](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X/ref=sr_1_1?ie=UTF8&qid=1528229005&sr=8-1&keywords=book+of+why)
 11. Tools for Thought, Howard Rheingold
 12. Cybernetics, Norman Weiner
+> My favorite book.
+There are some chapters absolutely worth going on to understand parallel and distributed systems and how they came to be.
+One of the pioneers in the field of cybernetics and has work on dynamic systems.
+The introduction is on multi-level systems.
+Read chapter 1 on why they were required in the first place.
+He is among the ones who inspired Herbert Simon.
+He's the best thing to have happened to maths.
+I have also created some graph based on his work on things like markov systems etc.
+13. Michael Fisher
+> Wooldridge's friend.
+He has done work on concurrent Metate language.
+I don't know what that is.
+14. Valentina Tamma
+> Wooldridge's friend.
+He/She has done work on ontologies and DAML.
+I don't know what that is.

 ## Papers: